On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: The and for : same answer as for

-\sssec{Remark} A $\Zee/2$-grading of $\fgl(2n+1)$ for $n>2$ can produce a Lie superalgebra which is not isomorphic to any superalgebra of the form $\fgl(k|2n+1-k)$.
+\begin{Remark} A $\Zee/2$-grading of $\fgl(2n+1)$ for $n>2$ can produce a Lie superalgebra which is not isomorphic to any superalgebra of the form $\fgl(k|2n+1-k)$.
 More specifically, such a superalgebra would be isomorphic to the direct sum of a Lie superalgebra of the form ${\fsl(k|2n+1-k)}$, where $0\leq k\leq n$, and $0|1$-dimensional center (i.e., 1-dimensional odd center).
-But since it does not result in any new \textit{simple} Lie superalgebra, we do not consider gradings of $\fgl$ here.
+Namely, represent $\fgl(2n+1)$ as $\fsl(2n+1)\oplus\fc$; since it is a direct sum, you can introduce gradings on the summands independently.
+On $\fsl(2n+1)$, introduce some grading which produces ${\fsl(k|2n+1-k)}$, then declare the center odd.
+The resulting algebra is not isomorphic to $\fgl(k|2n+1-k)$ for any $k$, since the center of $\fgl(k|2n+1-k)$ is even.
+But since this grading does not result in any new \textit{simple} Lie superalgebra, we do not consider gradings of $\fgl$ here. \end{Remark}

-\section{The $\fo^{(1)}(2n+1)$ series}
+\section{The $\boldsymbol{{\mathfrak{o}}^{(1)}(2n+1)}$ series}

-Clearly, $\fo\fo_{B_1B_2}(0|n)=\fo_{B_2}(n)$ and $\fo\fo_{B_1B_2}(n|0)=\fo_{B_1}(n)$.
+Clearly, ${\mathfrak{o}}{\mathfrak{o}}_{B_1B_2}(0|n)={\mathfrak{o}}_{B_2}(n)$ and ${\mathfrak{o}}{\mathfrak{o}}_{B_1B_2}(n|0)={\mathfrak{o}}_{B_1}(n)$.

-\ssec{Example: $\fo^{(1)}(3)$} Observe the occasional isomorphism $\fo^{(1)}(3)\simeq\fvect^{(1)}(1;\underline{2})$, so this case is considered in Subsec. \ref{ssW2}.
-In \cite{BGL}, the deforms of the superization of $\fo^{(1)}(3)$ associated with one of the three $\Zee/2$-gradings of $\fo^{(1)}(3)$ are described; but until now it was unclear if these deforms are \textit{true} ones, i.e., the deformed algebra is not isomorphic to the initial algebra, as is the case for \textit{semitrivial} deformations corresponding to certain integrable cocycles from nontrivial cohomology class, for examples, see \cite{BLLS, Ri}.
-The results of Subsec. \ref{ssW2} prove that one of the deforms found in \cite{BGL} is a true one.
+\begin{Example}[${\mathfrak{o}}^{(1)}(3)$] Observe the occasional isomorphism ${\mathfrak{o}}^{(1)}(3)\simeq\fvect^{(1)}(1;\underline{2})$, so this case is considered in more details in Section~\ref{ssW2}.
+In~\cite{BGL}, the deforms of the superization of ${\mathfrak{o}}^{(1)}(3)$ associated with one of the three $\Zee/2$-gradings of ${\mathfrak{o}}^{(1)}(3)$ are described; but until now it was unclear if these deforms are \textit{true} ones, i.e., the deformed algebra is not isomorphic to the initial algebra, as is the case for \textit{semitrivial} deformations corresponding to certain integrable cocycles from nontrivial cohomology class, for examples, see \cite{BLLS, Ri}.
+The results of Section~\ref{ssW2} prove that one of the deforms found in \cite{BGL} is a true one. \end{Example}

-\ssbegin{Theorem} For any $n\geq 1$, all $\Zee/2$-gradings of the Lie algebra $\fo^{(1)}(2n+1)$ correspond to Lie superalgebras $\foo^{(1)}_{II}(2n+1-2k|2k)$, where $0\leq k\leq n$ \textup{(}or, which is the same but looks simpler, $\foo^{(1)}_{II}(k|2n+1-k)$, where $0\leq k\leq n$\textup{)}, and $\foo^{(1)}_{I\Pi}(2n+1-2k|2k)$, where $1\leq k\leq n$. \end{Theorem}
+\begin{Theorem} For any $n\geq 1$, all $\Zee/2$-gradings of the Lie algebra ${\mathfrak{o}}^{(1)}(2n+1)$ correspond to Lie superalgebras ${\mathfrak{oo}}^{(1)}_{II}(2n+1-2k|2k)$, where $0\leq k\leq n$ $($or, which is the same but looks simpler, ${\mathfrak{oo}}^{(1)}_{II}(k|2n+1-k)$, where $0\leq k\leq n)$, and ${\mathfrak{oo}}^{(1)}_{I\Pi}(2n+1-2k|2k)$, where $1\leq k\leq n$. \end{Theorem}